 If you have questions regarding the requirements of your appeal contract, you may contact your Campus Financial Aid Office at 281-998-6150.

-Instructions on how to enroll and navigate in the Program for Financial Education Blackboard course, can be downloaded here.
+Instructions on how to enroll and navigate in the Program for Financial Education Blackboard Summer course, can be downloaded here.